 The Home Care Allowance (HCA) is a financial assistance program for elderly, low income and / or disabled Colorado residents.
 It is intended to help program participants avoid placement in a nursing home by paying for unskilled home care services, which allow them to continue living independently.

-The program’s name is somewhat misleading in that the financial assistance can be used for a variety of purposes: It is not strictly limited to home care.
+The program’s name is somewhat misleading in that the financial assistance can be used for a variety of purposes.
+It is not strictly limited to home care.
 For the most part, program participants use the allowance for non-medical care, which includes assistance with the activities of daily living, such as bathing, eating, and basic mobility.
 Chore services that help the individual maintain their home’s safety and upkeep are also permitted under this program, as is respite care and other forms of caregiver support for informal (unpaid) caregivers.

 This program is designed under the consumer direction model of service, which allows program participants flexibility.
 Payments may be made toward any provider of the recipient’s choosing.
 This includes paying family members to provide assistance services, as long as they are over the age of 18.

 There is no age requirement.
 However, the beneficiary must be a legal Colorado resident.
 There is no length of residency requirement.
-Therefore, newcomers to the state are eligible as well as long term residents.
+Thus, newcomers to the state are eligible as well as long term residents.

 Usage of the Home Care Allowance, with the maximum allotted amount of $605 per month, is largely left to the discretion of the program participant.
 Note that an assessment is done and payment amount varies based on one’s level of need.
-As of 2020, there are three monthly payment tiers based on one’s need: $330, $472, and $605.
-The types of eligible services include:
+There are three monthly payment tiers based on one’s need: $330, $472, and $605.
+(The latest updates where made in 2021.)The types of eligible services include: